 What is the origin of computers?

-Through the work of pioneers in the 20th-century, we have the smartphones, cloud-based platforms, and internet-enabled devices we rely on to manage our bank accounts and keep our homes at a steady temperature.
-With the expansion virtual reality and other innovations, we'd like to look back at where it all started.
+Through the work of pioneers in the 20th century, we have the smartphones, cloud-based platforms, and internet-enabled devices we rely on to manage our bank accounts and keep our homes at a steady temperature.
+With the expansion of virtual reality and other innovations, we’d like to look back at where it all started.

 Where did the term ‘computer’ come from?